CopernicaMarketingSoftware/Documentation/ResponsiveEmail/api/introduction.md

 ```

 > **Note:** API requests must use secure HTTPS connections.
 Unsecured HTTP
 requests will result in a 400 Bad Request response.
-You can do a call to the API
+You can make a call to the API
-with any programming language that supports HTTP requests.
+with any programming language that supports HTTPS requests.
 The following is an
-example of how to request the JSON representation of an email template.
+example of how to request the JSON representation of an email template using PHP.

 ```php
 <?php